Lucy, Lady Houston

-Beginning in 1933, she published the Saturday Review, which was best known for its attacks on what the paper labelled the "unpatriotic" National Governments of Ramsay MacDonald and Stanley Baldwin.
+Beginning in 1933, she published the Saturday Review, which made frequent attacks on the National Governments of Ramsay MacDonald and Stanley Baldwin, labelled by the Review as "unpatriotic".
 She has been acknowledged as an aviation pioneer and "the saviour of the Spitfire" because of her support for its predecessor, the Supermarine seaplane.

 Early life

 Fanny Lucy Radmall was the fourth daughter of Thomas Radmall, a woollen warehouseman and draper, and Maria Isabella Clark.
 She was born at 13 Lower Kennington Green, Lambeth, the ninth child of ten children.
-This Surrey suburb was across the Thames from the City, but now forms part of Inner London.
+This Surrey suburb was across the Thames from the city, but now forms part of Inner London.
 As a young woman, she was a professional dancer, a chorus girl known as "Poppy".